tbarbette/fastclick/README.md

 ### Other Passes

 We also worked on a few passes to unroll (or use computed jumps/switch for) the fast path loop.
-You can check the `click-devirtualize` source code for more information, see [here][devirtualize-code], search for `unroll`, `switch`, and `unroll`.
+You can check the `click-devirtualize` source code for more information, see [here][devirtualize-code], search for `unroll`, `switch`, and `jmps`.

 ## X-Change